vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/jAti-varNa-practice/v2/articles/MT/tantrik-state-collapse.md

 The vitality and survival of the Tantric state depends a lot on what other secular material it brings to the table.
 In this the shaiva-s of the Urdhvasrotas offered a complete package; thus they were more effective at state building and fostering than other Tantric states.
 But they faced the difficulty of centralization and dependency on hub-maTha.
 Such network structures collapse from attacks on the hub-nodes -- a well-known graph-theoretic outcome.
 The more distributed nodes of the kaula system could keep it alive as a pan-Indospheric system (being immune to the above type of attack) but lack the large resources for providing a complete secular package.

 To conclude, the Tantric state brought the Hindu experience to a wider swath of the population across Eurasia and that could be seen as its major success.

+> Could it be that the deeply individualist inward focus encouraged by the Tantric state ultimately couldn't match the organization, goal-orientedness and military technology that came with extroverted Abrahamic society

+Your above criticism seems to be echoed by others.
+What I was trying to say is that it might not be the sole or even major factor in the success of the Abrahamistic ravages